Mesa Dog Bite Lawyers

 In most cases, the owner of the dog is responsible for the injuries and losses that occur from an animal attack.
 However, financial recovery is often through liability coverage, with homeowner’s insurance being the most common source.
 If the dog owner is a tenant, the renter’s insurance is likely to cover the damages.
 In cases where the landlord or their representatives were aware of the tenant’s dog and its viciousness, the landlord may be held liable.
 The dog owner or the landlord may be deemed negligent if the dog escaped through inadequate maintenance of fences or gates.

-Compensation in a Personal Injury Case for an Animal Attack
+Compensation in an Animal Attack Case in AZ

 Dog attacks may cause significant harm to injured parties and their families.
 Under Arizona personal injury law, those who are injured due to another party’s negligence may have the right to seek justice.
 In dog bite cases, justice is achieved when injured parties recover compensation for the damages they have suffered.
 Two types of damages may be awarded in these cases, including economic and non-economic damages.
 Economic damages cover tangible financial losses whereas non-economic damages are related to subjective harms.
 These include: